 - Same data is stored in more than one places (Data duplication).

-- Incompatible file formats where the structure of a file depends on the application programming language.
+- Incompatible file formats where the structure of a file relies on the application programming language.

 - The data is isolated which makes data access difficult.